Alternatives to payday loans

 For many people, having an open line of credit is like giving banks an open invitation to charge extra fees and, as we've seen above, an often unclear amount of interest.

-Payday loans on the other hand have a clear end point: once they're paid off you're finished with borrowing.
+Payday loans on the other hand have a clear end point: once they're paid off the borrowing is finished.

 However, there's evidence that payday lenders pursue users - through email, text and phone calls - and encourage them to borrow again.
 And that it works.